MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Upgrade Notice

 Upgrade to WordPress 5.9 and PHP 7.4+ is highly recommended!
-PHP 8.0.x is even better!
+PHP 8.1.x is even better!
-Due to the error corrections it is highly recommended to upgrade the Plugin to 0.9.0!
+Due to the error corrections it is highly recommended to upgrade the Plugin to 0.14.x!
 Thank's for your patience.
+With version update to 0.14.1 the settings have to be done once again.
+Sorry for that!

 </br>

 # Usage

-- Image and GPX-track preparation: see below
+- Image and GPX-track preparation: see below, but mind that it is not completely up to date.
 - Shortcode:  `[gpxview]`   **Use the shortcode as often you want per page or post!
 No interference between shortcodes.**
 - Parameters of the shortcode: <em>Parameter="Value"</em>.
 See the table below for the parameters.
 Separate the parameters by at least one space in between.
 - NOTE: It is NOT required to provide ALL parameters listed hereafter!
 You only have to provide parameters that should be different to the admin settings, or where no admin setting is available.